Crybaby Bridge

-Crybaby Bridge is a nickname given to some bridges in the United States.
-The name often reflects an urban legend that the sound of a baby can be, or has been, heard from the bridge.
-Many are also accompanied by an urban legend relating to a baby or young child/children where the mother threw her baby off the bridge and felt so bad that she killed herself.
+Crybaby Bridge refers to numerous bridges across the United States, associated with urban legends and ghost stories involving the sounds of a baby crying.
+These tales typically involve tragic backstories of infanticide, accidents, or other sorrowful events that purportedly occurred at or near the bridges, for example, an urban legend relating to a baby or young child/children where the mother threw her baby off the bridge and felt so bad that she killed herself.
 She now looks for her baby while crying in the river sadly.
+The phenomenon is not limited to a specific location, but represents a type of folklore that has become embedded in the cultural fabric of various regions, each adapting the legend to fit local histories or landscapes.

 Kentucky

 A bridge on Sleepy Hollow Road near the border between Jefferson and Oldham counties in Kentucky was known as Crybaby Bridge.
 Reportedly, mothers would drop their unwanted, sick, or deformed babies off the bridge to drown in the water, and their crying can still be heard there.
 The original bridge has been replaced by a newer one made of steel and concrete.
 The bridge is one of several rumors about locations along Sleepy Hollow Road.